 - the lowest point in the island is towards the southern end and the water rises here first

-- if your house is threatened in a flood event you will receive warning from the Environment Agency and you can then prepare by moving everything you can upstairs, packing bags and securing valuables
+- if your house is threatened in a flood event you can prepare by moving everything you can upstairs, packing bags and securing valuables

 - even in recent severe flood events only a small number of properties on the island have been affected